Holberg Prize: Organization

-The Holberg Board awards the prize at the recommendation of the Holberg Committee who consists of five outstanding researchers in the arts and humanities, social sciences, law and theology.
-The current Holberg Prize Academic Committee is composed of: Graeme Turner (Committee chairman, The University of Queensland), Mary Beard (University of Cambridge), David Nirenberg (University of Chicago), Heike Krieger (Free University of Berlin), Maurice Crul (Vrije Universiteit Amsterdam) and Cui Zhiyuan (Tsinghua University.)
+The Holberg Board awards the prize at the recommendation of the Holberg Committee who consists of five outstanding researchers in humanities, social sciences, law and theology.
+The current Holberg Prize Academic Committee is composed of: Ann phoenix (Committee chairman, University College London), Ryan Nefdt (University of Cape town), Heike Krieger (Free University of Berlin), Birgit Meyer (Utrecht University) and Sari Hanafi (American University of Beirut).

-Previous members of the Holberg Committee are among others: Mary Jacobus (University of Cambridge), Helga Nowotny (ETH Zurich), Kwame Anthony Appiah (New York University), Toril Moi (Duke University), Stein Kuhnle (The Norwegian Academy og Science and Letters), Johan P. Olsen (University of Bergen), and Pratap Bhanu Mehta (Center for policy research).

 Laureates

 The Holberg Week

 During The Holberg Week in June, The Holberg Prize hosts a series of lectures, discussions and other events in honor of the Holberg Laureate and the Nils Klim Laureate.
 The events feature the laureates, as well as other high-profile international scholars.
 The program feature, among other things, the Holberg Symposium, the Nils Klim Seminar and the Holberg Lecture.
 All events during the Holberg week, with the exception of the award ceremony and government banquet, are open to all and have free entrance.
 Several of the events are also livestreamed, and available to an international audience.